amis-erc20/amisdex/help/depositing-tokens-and-selling-using-myetherwallet.md

 ### Depositing Tokens - Collect

-Now that you've approved the exchange to receive 10 of your OMG tokens, click "Collect" in Step 2 of the Deposit OMG form to tell the exchange contract to actually receive them.
+Now that you've approved the exchange to receive 10 of your KIWI tokens, click "Collect" in Step 2 of the Deposit KIWI form to tell the exchange contract to actually receive them.

 As before, KIWI Exchange will tell you what transaction you need to make via MyEtherWallet's "Send Ether and Tokens" page - you'll need to copy-and-paste the details  (address, amount, gas and data) into MyEtherWallet, then hit Generate and Send Transaction.

-This time once the transaction has completed, we can see back up in the balance section that our "Exchange" OMG balance is now 10.
+This time once the transaction has completed, we can see back up in the balance section that our "Exchange" KIWI balance is now 100000.
 We're ready to sell our tokens.

 ### Selling Tokens

-Now we have an "Exchange" OMG balance, we're going to offer to sell our tokens.
+Now we have an "Exchange" KIWI balance, we're going to offer to sell our tokens.

 Let's pretend we're not happy with the best bid offered in the order book - we're going to set our own price and hope someone fills our order later.

-We'll make sure 'SELL OMG' is selected, enter the number of tokens we want to sell in the amount box, and enter the price we're hoping for in the price box.
+We'll make sure 'SELL KIWI' is selected, enter the number of tokens we want to sell in the amount box, and enter the price we're hoping for in the price box.

 The default "Good Till Cancel" terms would be ok, but for this tutorial since we're offering a price (rather than taking someone else's) we're going to choose "Maker Only" terms.